See our Covid-19 page for the latest information on council meetings during the alert levels.

 The public can speak to most agenda items.
 Public comment is restricted to items on the agenda for the meeting, excluding items already resolved.

-In the case of a community board, any issue, idea or matter raised in public comment must also fall within the terms of reference of that meeting.
+For Community Board meetings - any issue, idea or matter raised in public comment must also fall within the terms of reference of that meeting.

 Council's Standing Orders (PDF 1.9MB) contains the legislation for council meetings, decision making and transparency, including: